Post

 nvidia-ctk runtime configure --runtime=docker --config=$HOME/.config/docker/daemon.json

 4-Docker-2.
-Restart Docker Daemon
+Restart Docker daemon

 Restart the Docker daemon to apply the changed settings.